 “There’s too much work to be done, I’m afraid.”

-Isobel pursed her lips, displeased.
+Isobel pursed her lips.
 “Alright.
 Well, let’s get a look at those stitches.
-Take your shirt off and lay on the sofa, here.”
+Take off your shirt and lay on the sofa, here.”

 Leandros did as she said, carefully laying his things out on a chair before settling on the sofa.
-Isobel washed his wound, then prodded at it with cold fingers for a minute, tutting to herself.
+Isobel cleaned his wound, then prodded at it with cold fingers, tutting to herself.
 “You haven’t been careful.”